 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters normally need to be replaced every month and 3 inch filters need to be replaced every three months, depending on the recommendations of the filter manufacturer.

 - Home habits: if you have pets in your home, it could make sense to switch out your filter more often because of pet dander.
 If you have someone in the house that suffers from allergies or asthma, think about switching out your home’s air filter more regularly to help with their symptoms.

 Now you’re possibly wondering how to change your furnace filter.
 Obviously this will differ depending on what furnace you have, but normally:

-At Wesley Wood Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
+At Wesley Wood Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 484-401-7577 or arrange an appointment with us online.